Fratelli Treves: XIX century

-In 1870 Emilio associated his younger brother Giuseppe (1838-1904) with the management.
+In 1872, Trèves associated his younger brother Giuseppe (1838-1904) with the management.
 He entrusted to him all the administrative and commercial aspects.
+Giuseppe, by then a seasoned traveller and businessman, had invested his savings and the dowry of his wife, Virginia Dolci Tedeschi, in the venture.
 In 1872, when the collaboration became continuous, the publishing house took the definitive name of Fratelli Treves.

-On 1 December 1873 the Treves brothers acquired a Roman magazine, L'Illustrazione.
+On 1 December 1873 the Trèves brothers acquired a Roman magazine, L'Illustrazione.
 Rivista italiana, directed by the Roman artist Alessandro Foli, in 1874 and for the merger starting 1 November 1875, their weekly adopted the title L'Illustrazione Italiana.